 I love tea.
 I particularly love having tea with friends.
-I’ve mentioned the Blog Pod that I belong to a few times; these ladies have become a lovely group to get together with, and some of us recently had the opportunity to spend a hygge afternoon enjoying Secret Garden Tea Company‘s High Tea together.
+I’ve mentioned the Blog Pod that I belong to a few times; these ladies have become a lovely group to get together with.
+A few of us recently had the opportunity to spend a hygge afternoon together to enjoy Secret Garden Tea Company‘s High Tea.
 One day, all ten of us will be in the same room, but for this day we had me, Karlie, Emily, Po On, Melissa, and Orla.

-So let’s talk about High Tea.
-If you’re reading this post, I would hope that you know it’s NOT drinking tea while high.
+If you’re reading this post, I would hope that you know it’s not drinking tea while high.
 (Though I suppose the accompanying scones and such would come in handy?)
-I was doing some research, and if we are to be completely and historically accurate, Secret Garden’s offering isn’t High Tea, but Afternoon Tea.
-It’s really semantics in my mind, but I’ll call it a fancy tea for the rest of this post because you feel fancy when enjoying it!
+I was doing some research, and if we are to be completely and historically accurate, the Secret Garden’s offering isn’t High Tea, but Afternoon Tea.
+It’s really all semantics in my mind, but I’ll call it a fancy tea for the rest of this post because you feel fancy when enjoying it!

-What is important is that you know that an Afternoon or fancy tea involves a pot of hot tea beverage of your choice, and a three-tiered serving tray of scrumptious and savoury mini sandwiches, and sweet treats like fruit scones, tarte au sucre and chocolate zucchini tea cake – all handcrafted by their pastry chefs.
-Oh, and there’s the mandatory components of raspberry jam and Devonshire cream.
+What is important is that you know that an afternoon, high or fancy tea involves a pot of hot tea beverage of your choice, and a three-tiered serving tray of scrumptious and savoury mini sandwiches, and sweet treats like fruit scones, hand-crafted tartes au sucre and chocolate zucchini tea cake.
+Oh, and there are the mandatory components of raspberry jam and Devonshire cream.
 Dairy sensitivity be damned, I LOVE Devonshire cream.
-(Also sometimes known as the less romantically named clotted cream.)
+(Also sometimes known as the less romantic sounding clotted cream.)

-Beverage-wise, we all seem to be Earl Grey fans (of which Secret Garden has many an option), but Karlie broke our pattern and got something different off the tea menu – phew!:
+Beverage-wise, we all seem to be Earl Grey fans (of which Secret Garden has many an option), but Karlie broke the pattern and gave us some variety.

 - Karlie – Vanilla Almond